How to ensure coaxial cables and connectors for critical MRI applications are truly nonmagnetic

 Finding the right partner

-Given the life-saving diagnostics provided by MRI, it is imperative to choose a partner with a proven track record of developing solutions for mission-critical applications such as the military, spaceflight and aerospace industries,.
+Given the life-saving diagnostics provided by MRI, it is imperative to choose a partner with a proven track record of developing solutions for mission-critical applications such as the military, spaceflight and aerospace industries.
 The partner should be able to leverage time-tested standards such as quality, cleanliness, and traceability from those industries.

 Manufacturers must take these factors seriously and should offer not only materials but also technical expertise to solve complex problems from an industry-standard perspective.
 A third party that provides engineering services in addition to coaxial cable assemblies can become a part of the design team from the beginning and collaborate on the right interconnect solutions for a specific MRI application.